How to pay for home improvements

 You should speak to a fully qualified pensions adviser, regulated by the Financial Conduct Authority, before deciding whether taking funds from your pension is the right thing to do.

-Find an advisor using unbiased.co.uk
+Find an adviser using unbiased.co.uk

 Government support